zzamboni/zzamboni.org/content/post/2021-01-21-new-course-cissp-training/index.md

 +++
-title = "New course: CISSP Training" author = ["Diego Zamboni"] date = 2021-01-21T00:16:00+01:00
+title = "New course: CISSP Training" author = ["Diego Zamboni"] summary = """
+  I am happy to finally reveal a project I've been working on for some time: my new online course "CISSP Training", now available on Leanpub.
+  """
+date = 2021-01-21T00:16:00+01:00
 draft = false
 creator = "Emacs 28.2 (Org mode 9.7.11 + ox-hugo)"